OSHA 10 Hour General Industry Training with Free Study Guide

 This 10-hour online program uses the latest regulatory standards as a guide.
 General industry workers are just a few clicks away from having a better grasp of the health and safety practices covered in OSHA Act Part 1910.
 Learn about crucial OSHA policies and guiding principles even if you're on-the-go!

 What Happens Next?

 Upon completing the training and the survey at the end of the course, you may be able to print the certificate on demand.
-Expect the DOL Wallet Card an official documentation for students who have taken the 10-hour outreach training to be mailed after six to eight weeks of course completion.
+Expect the DOL Wallet Card an official documentation for students who have taken the 10-hour outreach training to be shipped within 2 weeks of course completion.
 Contact local regulatory authorities for complete training requirements about OSHA 10-hour courses.